 Wee ones: If a bird eats a worm, then a caterpillar, then a worm, then a caterpillar…what do you think the bird eats next?

 Little kids: If 3 birds go hunting for worms, how many stomping feet do they have?
-Bonus: In this video, the very hungry bird catches a worm only some of the times that it pecks the ground.
-If the bird pecks 10 times but grabs a worm only 3 of those times, how many pecks were misses?
+Bonus: If a bird pecks 10 times but grabs a worm only 3 of those times, how many pecks were misses?

 Big kids: If a robin slurps up 6 worms every 10 minutes, how many can it eat in 20 minutes?
 Bonus: If the robin keeps eating 6 worms every 10 minutes, how many can it eat in 1 hour?
 (Reminder: An hour has 60 minutes.)

 Big kids: 12 worms.
 Bonus: 36 worms, since there are 6 sets of 10 minutes.